 Whether in customer relations or the office, rapport is important.
 It isn’t everything, however.
 A manager who spends most of their time complimenting workers, colleagues and superiors is leaving a lot undone.
 In some cases, it is all the manager knows how to do.
 If simply sucking up to the boss and playing nice with coworkers were the only business management skills that got you to the position, it certainly won’t keep you there.
 Replace a couple of those pats on the back with productive reviews, and everyone in the office will be much more impressed with you.

 6. Playing Favorites

 Again, rapport in the workplace is a great thing; people want to feel they are working for a likable character.
 However, if the manager has a buddy in the office who constantly underperforms, fails to complete deadlines and neglects their work in group assignments, you can be sure coworkers are upset with them both.
 As a manager, it is important to keep friendships outside of the office.
 The workplace is for just that – work.
 If anyone in the workplace is underperforming, it is your job to let them know.

 7. Slippery Decision Making

-Some with poor management skills have an way of never making a decision.
+Some with poor management skills never make a decision.
 They may sit back and let issues sort themselves out.
-And, even when asked a direct question, they are likely to say “I’ll get back to you on that” or “Go ask Alice about it.”
+And, even when asked a direct question, they are likely to say, “I’ll get back to you on that,” or “Go ask Alice about it.”
 As a manager, you are not saving face by not making decisions.
-You are actually revealing your insecurities.
+You are revealing your insecurities.
 Your team looks to you for guidance.
-If you are afraid of making mistakes, how likely is your team to succeed when led by an indecision?
+If you are afraid of making mistakes, how likely is your team to succeed?